austinmccalley/thiswebsitewillselfdestruct_archive/README.md

-# This Website Will Self Destruct Archiver
+# "This Website Will Self Destruct" Archiver

 A popular website named ``This Website will self destruct`` came up on May 10th and over 100k people have posted anonymous letters on it.
 This is a simple scraper that parses the API of it and saves it to a file named ``db.json``.